Skip to main content

 Public Act 103-0470 – requires State agencies to track single-use plastic disposable foodware purchases and replace polystyrene foam disposable food service containers with compostable or recyclable options beginning in January 2025

-Public Act 103-0093 - mandates Illinois EPA to create a public website with information on microplastics, and to prepare report on the topic for the Illinois General Assembly
+Public Act 103-0093 - mandates Illinois EPA to create a public website with information on microplastics, and to prepare a report on the topic for the Illinois General Assembly

 Federal programs such as the Federal Microbead Free Waters Act of 2015, Save Our Seas Act 2.0, and the Clean Water Act all take steps toward reducing plastic waste in waters.
 The 2022 bipartisan Infrastructure Investment and Jobs Act designated $50 billion toward drinking water and wastewater improvements, including emerging contaminants such as microplastics.
 In 2023, US EPA released a Draft National Strategy to Prevent Plastic Pollution outlining three primary objectives—reduce plastic pollution during production, increase reuse and composting of materials, and capture and remove plastic pollution from the environment to prevent it from entering waterways.
 Altogether, these measures provide innovative approaches to preventing and reducing plastic pollution.